TeddyCr/twitter-sentiment/README.md

 Python library to Explore Emotions Behind Tweets
 ================================================

-python-sentiment is a Python package leveraging NLP algorithm and the Twitter API to score the sentiment of a tweet.
+twitter-sentiment is a Python library leveraging NLP algorithm and the Twitter API to classify the sentiment of a tweet.

 Installation
 ------------